markostanimirovic/juliette/README.md

 );
 ```

-When the effect needs to dispatch multiple handlers, you can return them as array by using `switchMap` or `mergeMap` operators.
+When the effect needs to dispatch multiple handlers, you can return them in array by using `switchMap` or `mergeMap` operators.

 ```typescript
 const resetPagination$ = store.handlers$.pipe(